2dprototype/tender/docs/pages/stdlib-websocket.md

 - `url`: The URL to connect to.

 Returns a `WebSocket Connection Object` with methods for interaction.

+#### `listen_and_serve(addr, handler)`

+Starts a WebSocket server on the specified address.

+- `addr`: The address to listen on (e.g., ":8080").
+- `handler`: A callback function that receives the WebSocket connection object.

+Returns an error object if the server fails to start.

 ### WebSocket Connection Object Methods